raphdamico/framerKit/README.md

 # FramerKit
 iOS Picker & Table View controls recreated in Framer, for your prototyping pleasure.

-I love design patterns, so end up using these all the time to make prototypes in my day to day at [Timeful](http://timeful.com).
-With the release of Framer's awesome new Modules, now seemed the time to put them out into the world!
+In my day to day as a designer at [Timeful](http://timeful.com), I've been increasingly making modular components to work through complex interactions with a lot of states and dynamic copy.
+Framer's awesome new Modules seemed like a perfect way to put them out into the world.

-Let me know what you think [@raphdamico](http://twitter.com/raphdamico).
+Let me know what you think [@raphdamico](http://twitter.com/raphdamico)!

 #Demos